Magpet: History

+On January 2–3, 1986, atrocities took place in Kabalantian (now part of Arakan), where six individuals were killed and houses were burned down, reportedly by members of the Landasan armed group.

 Geography

 The municipality of Magpet is located in the eastern part of Cotabato Province and at the foothills of Mt.
 Apo with generally a sloping to mountainous terrain.
 Furthermore, it is a landlocked municipality located at the boundary of the provinces of Cotabato and Davao del Sur.
 It is bounded on the North by the Municipality of Arakan; on the East by Davao City, on the West by President Roxas and Antipas and 9.0 km on the South by Kidapawan City of Cotabato Province.
 The municipality lies between the latitude 7º 6.178’ N and longitude 125º 7.461’ E.